choman/dsc520/week01/README.md

 ## Task 5: Sketch the shape

+** I will now show of my computer sketching skills **

-- Of a normal distribution
+- A normal distribution

+A normal distribution looks like a bell curve.

-- Of a positively skewed distribution
+- A positively skewed distribution

-- Of a negatively skewed distribution
+- A negatively skewed distribution